akovac35/aspnetopentelemetrysamples/signoz/README.md

 This sample application can be used to demonstrate sending OpenTelemetry data to SigNoz.

+Data includes http traces, metrics, logs.
+The metrics include health check metrics that are sent using the OpenTelemetry Collector's HTTP Check receiver.

 ## Getting Started

 Install SigNoz using Docker by following the instructions on the SigNoz documentation site: